The physics of space and time III: Classification of space-time experiments and the twin paradox: #1

 where

-and $\gamma_{u_B} \equiv 1/\sqrt{1-(u_B/c)^2}$.
+and $\gamma_{u_B'} \equiv 1/\sqrt{1-(u_B'/c)^2}$.
 Multiplying (4.18) on both sides by $c^2$ and dividing by (4.19) gives:

-where the relations: $u_B = c^2 p({\rm O})/ E({\rm O})$ following from (4.21) and (4.23) and $\bar{w}_B = c^2 p'({\rm O})/ E'({\rm O})$ from (4.20) and (4.22) have been used.
-Eqn(4.24) is the parallel velocity addition formula (3.28).
-If $-u_B = v_B = v'_B$ then $\bar{w}_B = 0$ so that the object is at rest in S. The kinematical configuratations of a primary experiment with O at rest in S and its reciprocal where O moves with speed $v'_B = v_B$ along the negative $x'$-axis in S' are therefore related by the kinematical LT (4.18) and (4.19).
+where the relations: $\bar{w}_B = c^2 p({\rm O})/ E({\rm O})$ following from (4.21) and (4.23) and $u_B' = c^2 p'({\rm O})/ E'({\rm O})$ from (4.20) and (4.22) have been used.
+Eqn(4.24) is a transposition of the parallel velocity addition formula (3.28).
+If $-u_B' = v_B = v'_B$ then $\bar{w}_B = 0$ so that the object is at rest in S. The kinematical configurations of a primary experiment with O at rest in S and its reciprocal where O moves with speed $v'_B = v_B$ along the negative $x'$-axis in S' are therefore related by the kinematical LT (4.18) and (4.19).
 For a massive object, the energy-momentum transformation equations (4.18) and (4.19) are equivalent to those:

 of its 4-vector velocity:

 For a massless object (for example a photon) the 4-vector velocity is physically meaningless, as all its components are infinite, but the the momentum-energy transformations (4.18) and (4.19) and the base frame velocity addition formula (3.28) or (4.24) remain valid.
 This is because both $E = \gamma m c^2$ and $p = \gamma m v$ remain finite in the limit $m \rightarrow 0$, $v \rightarrow c$ $\gamma \rightarrow \infty$ as a consequence of the relation $E^2 = m^2 c^4 +p^2 c^2$~\cite{JHFHPA}.